-Dr Saurav Goel is a Lecturer (fast track) and an early career investigator in the School of Aerospace, Transport and Manufacturing at Cranfield University.
+Dr Saurav Goel is an Associate Professor at London South Bank University (LSBU).
 He started his academic journey in 2013 as a Lecturer at Queen’s University of Belfast upon graduating from Heriot-Watt University (HWU), UK in the same year.

 He has a distinct academic research record as he has worked progressively over the years by developing the skill sets and knowledge on the deformation mechanics of hard, brittle materials via multiscale simulation methods and cutting edge experiments.
 Concerning these areas, he has published invited and solo-authored authoritative review articles in top 1% quartile journal in manufacturing.
 He sits as the review committee member on the topmost manufacturing Journal “Int J of Machine Tools and Manufacture” with an h-index of ~20 with a citation record of close to 1000 within 5 years of his publishing career.

 Dr. Goel has also been very passionate about teaching evident by best teaching award in his very first year of teaching at Cranfield and at QUB, Belfast.
 Additionally, he has delivered a short term crash course on the topic “Ultra-precision engineering” at IIT Guwahati, India under the initiative of “GIAN” funded by Ministry of Human Resources, Government of India.